 - Add in the mushrooms, and cook for two minutes.
 Then add a small bit of chicken broth to deglaze the pan.
 Turn off saute.

 - Add chicken to the pot, and the remaining broth.
 Add in the pepper, and ground thyme.

 - Seal lid and cook on high pressure for 15-minutes and follow with a 10-minute natural pressure release.

 - Remove the chicken thighs only from the pot.
 Allow to cool for a few minutes.
 Remove skin, debone, and shred chicken to desired size.

 - Add heavy whipping cream, and lemon juice to stew.
 Add the other half of the pepper and ground thyme.
 Add the chicken back to the pot.
 Stir.

 - Combine 2 cups of flour, baking powder, and salt to a medium bowl then stir together.

-- Drop by tablespoons onto top of stew, cover, and cook for ten minutes.
-Remove from heat and rest an additional 10-15 minutes prior to removing cover.
-Serve immediately.
+- Drop by tablespoons onto top of stew, cover, and cook covered on LOW saute for 9-minutes.